AmalSunny992/AWS_Basics/handson-AmazonLightsail.md

    ![image](https://github.com/AmalSunny992/AWS/assets/169422802/47260df8-3d68-4944-bc55-75a15132d869)

 5. Add an A record to point your domain to the Lightsail load balancer:
        - In the "DNS zone" management page, click on "Add record".
        - Record type: Select "A".
        - Subdomain: Leave it blank (or enter @).
        - Resolves to: Paste the DNS name of your Lightsail load balancer.
        - TTL: Set an appropriate value (e.g., 300 seconds).
        - Click "Save".

    **Screenshots**:
    ![image](https://github.com/AmalSunny992/AWS/assets/169422802/8b16ae49-ef48-4c27-9792-96cf29d6b2a3)

 7. Update your domain registrar's nameservers to use Lightsail's nameservers:
-        - Log in to your domain registrar's account (e.g., GoDaddy, Namecheap).
+       -Log in to your domain registrar's account (e.g., GoDaddy, Namecheap).
        - Find the DNS or Nameserver settings for your domain.
        - Replace the current nameservers with the ones provided by Lightsail.
 You can find these in the "DNS zone" management page under "Nameservers".
        - Save the changes.

    Screenshots:
       ![image](https://github.com/AmalSunny992/AWS/assets/169422802/f1e03da5-d89e-4fb2-84f3-8504892e7a13)